-Thus, it is not mandatory for a safety data sheet to be supplied for a dangerous/hazardous substance or mixture made available to the general public25 if the above conditions are complied with.
+Thus, it is not mandatory for a safety data sheet to be supplied for a hazardous substance or mixture made available to the general public17 if the above conditions are complied with.
 However if the product is also supplied to a downstream user or distributor and he requests an SDS it must be supplied to him.
-It may be recommendable for the distributor (e.g. retailer) offering or selling these substances or mixtures to be in possession of an SDS for each hazardous substance or mixture which he sells.
-These SDSs also contain important information for him as he has to store the substance or mixture and can give important information e.g. on measures in case of an accident (or fire etc.).
-If the downstream user or distributor feels that he needs an SDS for these or other purposes he can request one.
+It may be recommendable for the distributor (e.g. retailer) offering or selling these substances or mixtures to be in possession of an SDS for each

+41 hazardous substance or mixture which he sells.
+These SDSs also contain important information 42